Doloris: Dual Conditional Diffusion Implicit Bridges with Sparsity Masking Strategy for Unpaired Single-Cell Perturbation Estimation: Experiments and Results

-Table \ref{tab:performance_comparison} shows that \textbf{Unlasting} outperforms \cite{GEARS,scgpt,GRAPE,graphVCI}, which rely on forced pairing of perturbed and unperturbed cells during training.
-This reliance on paired data limits their ability to capture true cellular heterogeneity, causing these models to converge towards average effects and miss the full diversity of cellular responses.
-Moreover, the suboptimal performance of \cite{graphVCI} is also attributed to its insufficient modeling of the semantic meaning of perturbation conditions.
-In contrast, \textbf{Unlasting} explicitly incorporates a GRN block to more faithfully model the biological effects of perturbations.
-Methods like \cite{chemCPA} and \cite{cpa} further underperform because they reconstruct only perturbed cells without modeling the transition from the unperturbed state, and they assume gene expression follows a Gaussian distribution, which poorly reflects reality (see Fig.~\ref{fig:heter}).
-Crucially, \textbf{Unlasting} overcomes the limitations of paired data by employing dual implicit bridges to explicitly and flexibly model the relationship between unperturbed and perturbed states, enabling more accurate and biologically faithful predictions.
+Table \ref{tab:performance_comparison} shows that \textbf{Doloris} outperforms GEARS \citep{GEARS}, graphVCI \citep{graphVCI}, scGPT \citep{scgpt}, BioLord \citep{biolord}, and GRAPE \citep{GRAPE} across most evaluation metrics, all of which rely on forced pairing of perturbed and unperturbed cells during training.
+For the regression models, this setup tends to bias learning toward the mean of the data, preventing the capture of the heterogeneity of single-cell gene expression profiles.
+Methods such as CPA \citep{cpa}, chemCPA \citep{chemCPA} and scLambda \citep{scLambda} further underperform because some of them reconstruct only perturbed cells without explicitly modeling the transition from the unperturbed state.
+Notably, while linear baseline \citep{linear} achieves competitive performance against some deep learning models, it fundamentally lacks the capacity to model complex, non-linear distributional shifts.
+More importantly, the modeling paradigm employed by \textbf{Doloris} overcomes the challenges posed by high-dimensional and sparse single-cell data.
+By leveraging an additional sparsity masking strategy, the diffusion model can focus on expressed genes rather than fitting zero-valued entries, thereby capturing more biologically relevant information (Fig.~\ref{fig:collapse}).
+Crucially, \textbf{Doloris} addresses the limitations of paired data by employing dual implicit bridges, which explicitly and flexibly model the relationship between unperturbed and perturbed states.

+To validate the effectiveness of the Mask Model, Fig.~\ref{fig:mask_pcc} shows that it achieves good performance in predicting gene activation probabilities under different perturbation conditions.
+We compared the predicted gene activation probabilities for all genes with the empirical probabilities for genes with expression levels greater than 0.05.